grmlin/node-wsl/README.md

 ## API

-> :warning: **execa does not use a shell by default.
+> ⚠️ **execa does not use a shell by default.
 So features like variable substitution will not work without specifying a shell**